ow2-proactive/proactive-python-client/README.md

 ##### Transferring data from the user space

-In `TaskB`, to import files from the user space back to the task's local space, follow this method:
+In `TaskB`, to import files from the user space back to the task's local space, use the following method:

 ```python
 ...